aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/300-structure.md

         topic.add_subscription(subs.SqsSubscription(queue))
 ```

-As you can see, our app was created with two instances of our sample CDK stack
+As you can see, our app was created with sample CDK stack
 (`CdkWorkshopStack`).

-The stacks includes:
+The stack includes:

 - SQS Queue (`sqs.Queue`)
 - SNS Topic (`sns.Topic`)